-As of the 2010 Census, African-Americans comprise about 48 percent of the population of Valdosta.
-There is some concentration of the African-American population in census tracts in the central parts of the city, with the percentage of the total population being as much as 75 percent.
+As of the 2014 - 2018 ACS, African Americans comprise about 52 percent of the population of Valdosta.
+There is some concentration of the African American population in census tracts in the central parts of the city.
 Most of the tracts are within the CDBG area benefit tracts (where median incomes of the tracts are below 80 percent of the area median income).
-These areas also show high rates of poverty, with poverty rates above 47 percent of the population of the tracts.
-Maps of poverty rates and concentrations of African-Americans are included below.
+These areas also show high rates of poverty.
+Maps of poverty rates and concentrations of African Americans are included below.